ansys/pystk/doc/source/api/ansys/stk/core/stkdesktop/STKDesktop.rst

               - Create a new STK Desktop application instance.

                 Specify visible = True to show the application window.
-                Specify userControl = True to return the application to the user's control .
+                Specify user_control = True to return the application to the user's control .
                 (the application remains open) after terminating the Python API connection.
                 Specify grpc_server = True to attach to STK Desktop Application running the gRPC server at grpc_host:grpc_port. grpc_host is the IP address or DNS name of the gRPC server.